Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Nearest-neighbor interaction

-We numerically compute $\delta_{A,j}$ and $\delta_{B,j}$, and subsequently $\delta$ in the entire system with open boundary condition for a wide range of $V$, especially for its subcritical strengths, in the presence of uniform and inhomogeneous magnetic fields of varying $\Phi_{\rm total}$.
-For details consult `Magnetic flux profile'.
-The results are shown in Fig.~\ref{fig:Scaling}.
+We numerically compute $\delta_{A,j}$ and $\delta_{B,j}$, and subsequently $\delta$ in the entire system with the open boundary condition for a wide range of $V$, especially for its subcritical strengths, in the presence of uniform and inhomogeneous magnetic fields of varying $\Phi_{\rm total}$.
+For details on various systems and flux profiles, see Sec.~\ref{subsec:fluxprofile}.
+The results are shown in Fig.~\ref{fig:Scaling}, which we discuss next.